alex031029/CPChainRelatedFiles/README.md

 It contains a template written by Liu Shaowei, and patents written by me.

-## Video Transcipt
+## Video Transcripts

-In includes transcript for TikTok and Bilibili videos.
+In includes transcripts for TikTok and Bilibili videos.